Skip to content

 print(deployment)

 Next we create a version for the deployment.
-For the version we set the name, environment and size of the instance (we're using a GPU instance here, check if the instance type specified here is available!).
+For the version we set the name, environment and size of the instance.

 }